 - Empty your trash can on a frequent basis.

 - Never leave food sitting out on counters

 - Store foods in tightly sealed containers.

-- Wipe kitchen counters with disinfectant cleaner to wipe down all spills, crumbs and grease on it.
+- Wipe kitchen counters with the disinfectant cleaner to wipe down all spills, crumbs and grease on them.

-- Deep clean your cooking appliances every night (oven, stove and/or refrigerators) by cleaning any narrowed gaps from spilled food or grease.
+- Deep clean your cooking appliances every night (oven, stove and/or refrigerators) by cleaning any narrowed gaps from spilt food or grease.